DataDog/documentation/content/en/account_management/billing/_index.md

 {{< img src="account_management/billing/BillingContactDetailsOverview.png" alt="Billing contact details on the Plan page" style="width:90%;" >}}

-Through **Edit Details**, you can add, edit or remove your billing address.
-You can also set specific email addresses to receive invoices.
+**Edit Details** to add, edit, or remove your billing address.
+You can also specify the email addresses where invoices should be sent.

 {{< img src="account_management/billing/BillingContactDetailsEdit.png" alt="Editing billing contact details on the Plan page" style="width:90%;" >}}

 **Note**: The email address does not need to be a team member within Datadog.
-For example, you could use `invoices@yourcompany.com`.
+For example, you could use `invoices@example.com`.

 ### View your subscription details

-The [Subscription Details][8] section includes the quantity, contract price and on-demand price for all committed products.
+The [Subscription Details][8] section includes the quantity, contract price, and on-demand price for all committed products.

 {{< img src="/account_management/billing/subscription_details.png" alt="Account Plan & Usage page highlighting Subscription Details section" style="width:90%;" >}}